Back

 Wondering what the benefits are of a degree from the UK?

-Newcastle University is one of the founding institutions of the Russell Group: a group of 24 prestigious universities known for their exceptional research, teaching expertise, and strong links with the business and public sectors.
+Newcastle University is one of the founding institutions of the Russell Group.
+This group of 24 prestigious universities - which includes Oxford and Cambridge - is known for exceptional research, teaching expertise, and strong links with the business and public sectors.

-Russell Group universities rank highly in both UK and international league tables, and are incredibly popular with international students: in fact, nearly a third of the Russell Group university's students are from a non-UK nationality.
+Russell Group universities rank highly in both UK and international league tables, and are incredibly popular with international students.
+A degree from a Russell Group university is recognised and valued worldwide.

 Find out more: